gvsafronov/fluidb/README.md

 Inside the root are the following important directories:

-* `src`: contains the fluidB implementation, written in C++.
+* `src`: contains the fluidB implementation, written in C++
+* `src/modules`: contains the fluidB modules implementation, expanding the basic functionality
-* `tests`: contains the unit tests, implemented in Tcl.
+* `tests`: contains the unit tests, implemented in Tcl
 * `deps`: contains libraries fluidB uses.
 Everything needed to compile Redis is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
 Notably `deps` contains a copy of `jemalloc`, which is the default allocator of fluidB under Linux.
-Note that under `deps` there are also things which started with the fluidB project.
+Note that under `deps` there are also things which started with the fluidB project

 There are a few more directories but they are not very important for our goals here.
 We'll focus mostly on `src`, where the fluidB implementation is contained,